Prototype and Testing

 A design isn’t finished until someone is using it.

 Of all the tools in a User Experience Designer’s tool kit, usability testing is arguably the most powerful.
 Arguably, we’re already one step into iteration, as this chapter brings us full circle, right back to research and discovery.
-The way you know that you’re at a stage to employ usability testing is by listening for questions such as “Will users be able to. . . ?” and “Are there any red flags in this design?”
+The way you know that you’re at a stage to employ usability testing is that your team is beginning to ask questions such as “Will users be able to. . . ?” and “Are there any red flags in this design?”
 “Why are users getting stuck?”
 Will our customers understand how to. . . ?”
 “Is it intuitive?”.

 After working through your user’s journey maps and workflows, it’s likely that some of these questions have come up.
 In this chapter we get practical about usability research.
 How to build the right fidelity prototype, recruit the right participants for testing, and a few pointers on how to conduct and record research interviews.